GeetRakala/SDRG/DOCUMENTATION.md

 ### 1. `updateAllEdgeDistancesFromNode`
 **Problem**: When a node's moment $h_i$ changes (or is decimated), the effective distances to *all* its neighbors change.
 **Solution**: This function iterates over all incident edges and updates their weights:
-**Solution**: This function iterates over all incident edges and updates their weights:

 $$
 d_{new} = d_{old} - \frac{range_{node}}{2}
 $$